zamanianlab/ZamanianLabDocs/docs/labmanual.md

     Rm 229D: microinjection room
     Third floor: offices, gel imaging station, insectary

-* **Operations:** Benches and Pipettes will be assigned to each grad student and postdoc.
+* **Space Assignments:** Benches and Pipettes will be assigned to each grad student and postdoc.
 Undergraduates should only use the spaces and pipettes of their lab mentor.

+* **Storage:** Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage of materials related to individual experiments.
+Each person is responsible for maintaining proper labeling and notes of their stored items.
+There are designated storage spaces for lab and commercial plasmids, various bacterials stocks, *C. elegans* strain stocks, and parasite materials across lab freezers.

+### D. Lab Operations and Waste Management

 Place dirty glassware in assigned sink locations (Rms 223 and 230).
 Place empty pipette boxes in assigned sink location (Rm 230).
 Place worm boxes for baking in assigned location (Rm 223).
 Empty shipping boxes should be placed on the ground outside the lab.

-* **Physical storage:** Each graduate student and postdoc will have their own rack spaces in the -20C and -80C freezers for personal storage of materials related to individual experiments.
-Each person is responsible for maintaining proper labeling and notes of their stored items.
-There are designated storage spaces for lab and commercial plasmids, various bacterials stocks, *C. elegans* strain stocks, and parasite materials across lab freezers.

 ## VI.
 Lab Stocks